rmetzler/bliki/wiki/devops/glassfish-and-upstart.md

 start-local-instance`.
 However, the scripts it emits are (justifiably) minimalist, and it makes some very strong assumptions about the layout of your system's rc.d trees and about your system's choice of runlevels.
-The minimal init scripts avoid any integration with platform "enhancements" (such as Redhat's `/var/lock/subsys` mechanism and `condrestart` convention, or Debian's `start-stop-daemon` helpers) in the name of portability, and the assumptions it makes about runlevels and init layout are becoming
+The minimal init scripts avoid any integration with platform “enhancements” (such as Redhat's `/var/lock/subsys` mechanism and `condrestart` convention, or Debian's `start-stop-daemon` helpers) in the name of portability, and the assumptions it makes about runlevels and init layout are becoming